Locations:

 Voice Disorders

 Voice disorders affect your ability to speak clearly.
 They’re usually the result of overusing your voice or issues with your voice box or vocal cords.
-Most people can overcome voice disorders with voice therapy, though some will need medical or surgical treatment.
+Symptoms include hoarseness and problems with your pitch and loudness.
+Most people can overcome voice disorders with voice therapy.
+Some will need medical or surgical treatment.

 Overview